eunksung/trgn_assignment3/README.md

 Used pandas to load expression_analysis.new.csv to print the data frame

+There will be an SyntaxError: invalid syntax on line 24 if you are using old version of Python.

 ### known issue
 Because mart_export_new.csv contains Homo_Sapiens_GRch37.19 data, there are non-matching Ensemble gene IDs with HUGO gene name.
 This results in blanks on Gene name column in expression_analysis.new.csv.